Lowlands (festival): 2003–2012: Needs for innovation and golden era

 In 2007, the festival sells out again, but it takes a week longer than in 2006.
 The Magneetbar gets bigger because of its popularity.
 A year later in 2008, all tickets had been sold on 21 June.
 The festival was never sold out so quick.

 For the first and last time ever, the ticket sales in 2010 start with a launch party.
 It seemed very effective as it took only 1 week in February to sell out all tickets.
 According to the organization, this was not the intention because loyal visitors didn't have a fair chance.

-In 2011 the financial crisis is still partly going on, and the First Rutte cabinet, which was appointed in October 2010, had to make major cuts.
+In 2011, as a result of the effects of the 2008 financial crisis, the First Rutte cabinet, which was appointed in October 2010, had to make major cuts.
 The culture sector was one of the main victims, including an increase in VAT on concert tickets as of January 1, 2011.
 Lowlands took measures and started the ticket sale way earlier in November 2010.
 This was a success and within 2 hours all tickets had been sold (after all the VAT increase was delayed by 6 months and after the fall of the First Rutte cabinet in April 2012, the VAT increase was reversed).
 For the first time in a decade Lowlands changes the terrain again.
 The Bravo tent is moved to make room for something new: the Titty Twïster, a strip club with literature at day and striptease performers at night.

 With 27 degrees Celsius on Friday and even warmer temperatures on Saturday and Sunday, Lowlands 2012 becomes the warmest Lowlands ever.
 Foo Fighters was programmed to give a 2,5 hour lasting performance, but stopped after 2 hours because it was too warm.